liu.seSearch for publications in DiVA

 Gustavsson, Erik

 Linköping University, Department of Culture and Society, Division of Philosophy and Applied Ethics.
-Linköping University, Department of Health, Medicine and Caring Sciences.
 Linköping University, Faculty of Medicine and Health Sciences.
+Linköping University, Department of Health, Medicine and Caring Sciences, Division of Society and Health.
+Linköping University, Faculty of Arts and Sciences.

 Abstract [en]